axiom-data-science/portal-docs/how-to/map/map-time-slider.rst

 #.
 Select the ``Next Time Stamp`` button to step forward to the next time stamp.
 For example, if the data view has been set to show data from the prior month, the next time stamp would advance to show data from the current month.
 #.
 Click the ``Previous Time Stamp`` button to step back to the previous time stamp.
 To show the full start or end time extent click on the ``Step Forward`` or ``Step Backward`` to move the time control to the full start or end extent.

-.. note:: You may also use the keynoard arrows to advance the selected timestamps.
+.. note:: You may also use the keynboard arrows to advance the selected timestamps.

 ********************
 Brush Time Selection